Sword-Coder/fadein-slideshow-using-javascript.github.io/README.md

 note - make sure all the photoes you upload are correct to image specifications used

-This Project was made by Vishal Lodha.
+This Project was made by Vishal Lodha's template.

 follow for more interesting projects